What's that floral scent over Turlock farm? How to catch this harvest at its height

 Lavender is used in cooking as well as in products such as sachets, lotions, soaps, sprays and oils.
 It's considered to relieve stress, improve mood and sleep, reduce inflammation and other benefits.

 When the Kapors purchased the Turlock farm in 1998, the property only had an egg house.
 They began growing lavender in 2008.
 This year's lavender harvest began in late May and will continue through the end of June.
+The farm and the store are open year-round.

 The farm and gift store are open Wednesdays through Fridays from 10 a.m. to 4 p.m., Saturdays 10 a.m. to 1 p.m., at 11573 Golf Road, Turlock.
 For more, see pageolavenderfarm.com or call 209-632-5052.